misterspeedy/FsExcel/README.md

 If you've used `Fable.React` you'll already be familiar with the concepts so far.

-4) Send the resulting list to `FsExcel.Renderer.Render`.
+4) Send the resulting list to `FsExcel.Render.AsFile`, providing a path.
-5) The result is a `ClosedXML` workbook which you can save with its `.SaveAs` method.

 ---
 ## Multiple Cells